qtranslate/qtranslate-xt/readme.txt

 == Upgrade Notice ==

-Upgrading from [qTranslate](https://wordpress.org/plugins/qtranslate/ "qTranslate original plugin") required no additional actions, qTranslate-X will continue to work from the database entries of qTranslate.
+* Upgrading from [qTranslate](https://wordpress.org/plugins/qtranslate/ "qTranslate original plugin") required no additional actions, qTranslate-X will continue to work from the database entries of qTranslate.
 One may also go back to qTranslate at any time.
+* Upgrading from other qTranslate forks may require re-configuration of the languages and taxonomies names.
+* Former page and post translations are untouched and preserved.
+* Upgrading from other multilingual frameworks will require custom re-configuration.
+We suggest to search for a plugin, which may be already implemented to transfer the translations to qTranslate or to qTranslate-X. If a plugin works for one, it should work for other too, since qTranslate-X and qTranslate share the same database structures.

 == Screenshots ==

 1. Editing screen showing the buttons to switch the languages.
 Pressing a button does not make a call to the server, the editing happens locally, until "Update" button is pressed, the same way as it is for one language.

-Other screenshots provided are from the original [qTranslate](https://wordpress.org/plugins/qtranslate/screenshots/ "qTranslate screenshots") plugin.
+2. Language Management Interface
+3. qTranslate translation services

 == Changelog ==

+= 2.6.4 =
+* improved Description, FAQ and other documentation.

 = 2.6.3 (2014-12) (initial changes after zTranslate) =